bpowell/cse345/README.md

 Follow the guide on the download link for Tomcat

 ## How to build
+If you want to build on your local machine:

 In the filters/ directory, make a copy of the dev.properties file named local.properties.
 Change the path to where you want to store the datasource.properties file.
 This should be outside the git repo.
 The contents of the file datasource.properties should be similar to this:

 ``` ini